bluerogue251/DBSubsetter/README.md

 Contributions of all kinds are welcome and appreciated here!

-Whether it is to fix a typo, improve the documentation, add more tests, fix a bug, add a new feature, or whatever else you have in mind, feel free to open a pull request on GitHub.
+Whether it is to fix a typo, improve the documentation, add more tests, fix or even just report a bug, add a new feature, or whatever else you have in mind, feel free to open an issue or a pull request on GitHub.

 The only condition for contributing to this project is to follow our [code of conduct](CODE_OF_CONDUCT.md) so that everyone is treated with respect.